Skip to Main Content

 Using Boolean Operators

-Venn diagram with the overlapping section shaded to show the boolean AND The AND operator narrows a search, retrieving only records containing both term.
-AND is used to narrow a topic to a specific aspect.
+Venn diagram with the overlapping section shaded to show the boolean AND The AND operator narrows a search, retrieving only records containing both terms.
+When building a search, use AND in-between your search concepts/topics.

 Example: anorexia AND "college students"